When Pogroms Returned to Eastern Europe

 "My friend got a phone call that his wife and kids were dragged out of their house.
 So he drove there.
 When he tried to take his kids away from the bandits, they shot him in the leg.
 From that day on the militants began driving Roma out of their homes to take them for themselves."

-The pogroms worsened the already heavy refugee problem, especially as the fighting intensified.
+The pogroms worsened the burgeoning refugee problem, especially as the fighting intensified.
 The Roma community was broken up.
-The families went where they could: there was very little state support for refugees, and especially for the Roma against whom there still was much prejudice.
+Families fled wherever they could: there was very little state support for refugees, especially so for the marginalized Roma.

-A particularly tough fate awaited those who had to flee to Russia.
-There the discrimination they experienced from locals was extreme, they were harassed by state institutions and the police, and like the rest of refugees, had to build their lives anew - quite literally, with many cobbling together huts to live in.
+A particularly tough fate awaited those who fled to Russia.
+There the discrimination they experienced from locals was extreme, they were harassed by state institutions and the police.
+Like the rest of the refugees, they had to build their lives anew - quite literally, with many cobbling together huts to live in.

-According to Ukrainian regional administrations, around 2000 Roma refugees fled to the neighbouring Kharkiv and Zaporizhzhia Oblasts.
-They were only a part of the broader refugee crisis, worsening by the day, and had to contend with others to receive support.
-Many lived in tent towns in absolute poverty, having fled with only what they could carry.
+According to the regional administrations, around 2000 Roma refugees fled to Kharkiv and Zaporizhzhia Oblasts, which neighboured Sloviansk.
+Many lived in tent towns in total poverty, having fled with only what they could carry.

-But many did receive help both from regular Ukrainians or other refugees out of solidarity for their shared experience, as well as various NGOs.
-A Roma NGO in Zaporizhzhia, "Chirikli," helped organize evacuations and food and other support.
+But there were still some people trying to help: sympathetic Ukrainians, other refugees, various NGOs.
+A Roma NGO in Zaporizhzhia, "Chirikli," helped organize evacuations, food and other support.
 "Everyone worked quick.
 Volunteers had info about housing, where there is water, where there isn't, where they will have to pay rent, and where they won’t.
 From then on it was the Red Cross helping them."

 The pogroms against the Roma continued in Sloviansk until the entire community was gone.
-After the city's liberation in July 2014, many returned, but they were without doubt scarred - often physically - and traumatized.
+After the city's liberation in July 2014, many returned, but they were without doubt scarred and traumatized.
 Before retreating, Girkin’s militants looted whatever they could get their hands on, so the refugee families had to, once again, start their lives anew in a city they now hardly recognized.

-These pogroms came alongside other forms of outright banditry and war crimes by the Russian militants.
-Journalists, activists, regular citizens were kidnapped and, in best case scenario, brought to the ‘dungeon’ in the SBU basement.
-The crimes against humanity only got worse with time: after the liberation of Sloviansk, a mass grave of four Protestants was uncovered.
+As Ukrainian forces gathered themselves and gradually started to push the militants out of Sloviansk, the crimes against humanity only got worse: after the liberation of Sloviansk, a mass grave of four Protestants was uncovered.
 They were killed by one of the militias under Girkin’s control, the “Russian Orthodox Army,” explicitly for their beliefs.
+For that same reason, many local activists spent months imprisoned.
+Some underwent tortured, others murdered.

 Here is a lengthy Ukrainian report on the refugee crisis of 2014-15 focusing on the experience of the Roma community, while this is a contemporary German article with many details on the earlier pogroms.

 Thank you for reading!
-If you appreciate my efforts to bring all of this information about forgotten Russian crimes and the forgotten stories from the very start of the war, please consider donating at the project’s Buy Me A Coffee page here, share this article, and reply with any questions or thoughts.
-You can also follow me on Bluesky, where I regularly post relevant tidbits and more.
+If you appreciate my efforts to bring forgotten stories from the very start of the war back to light, please consider donating to help me churn out articles like this one.
+You can also follow me on Twitter, where I regularly post relevant tidbits and more.

 This is a chilling read but valuable description of crimes committed by Russians and their collaborators in Ukraine since 2014.